Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 Medinet Habu

 We could see the towering entrance pylon of this less-visited temple complex from the roof terrace of our accommodation on Luxor’s West Bank.
-It turned out to be another of our favourite Egypt highlights.
+It turned out to be another of our top Egypt highlights.

 Huge mudbrick walls surround a complex of courtyards and halls, but the centrepiece of Medinet Habu is the great Temple of Amun.
 The walls and columns here are absolutely covered in beautiful, well-preserved reliefs and heiroglyphs, showing scenes and telling stories of military exploits, religious ceremonies and rituals that took place under the rule of Ramses III.
 Entry tickets can be purchased from the West Bank Ticket Office.